markvdhorst/border-wars/README.md

 #### Using images from dockerhub

-Create the build directories to satisfy the docker-compose build context
+Create the empty build directories to satisfy the docker-compose build context.
+This is required even with the --no-build flag.

     mkdir border-wars-frontend
     mkdir border-wars-backend